bioc/tidysbml/README.md

 # tidysbml

 The package provides conversion from a SBML document to R dataframes.
-Each SBML component (i.e. listOfCompartments, listOfSpecies, listOfReactions) is translated into a dataframe to access information.
+SBML components (i.e. listOfCompartments, listOfSpecies, listOfReactions) are translated into dataframes to access information.

 # Installation
 To install the package from Github, run